joedolson/my-tickets/src/readme.txt

 = 1.8.12 =

 * Bug fix: Mass emails should only send to sales with 'Completed' status.
+* Bug fix: Payment status on offline payments should reflect status as configured in admin.
+* Bug fix: Email addresses in PayPal should be compared with both converted to lower case.
 * New filter: 'mt_ticket_settngs' to filter configuration for a given ticket class on an event.

 = 1.8.11 =